Modeling Interface

 • Show all:When there are elements in the hidden state, you can click Show all, then display all hidden elements.

-• Hide the origin: click to hide the origin of viewport coordinates, after hiding, you can also display the origin again.
+• Hide Origin: click to hide the origin of viewport coordinates, after hiding, you can also display the origin again.

-• Adaptive:Adjust the enlarged or reduced viewport range to see the entire model.
+• Zoom to Fit:Adjust the enlarged or reduced viewport range to see the entire model.

-• Focus on the specified area:After clicking this command, the box will select the area to zoom in, and the viewport will zoom in on the area.
+• Open Zoom to Area:After clicking this command, the box will select the area to zoom in, and the viewport will zoom in on the area.

-• Rotation:After clicking the rotation, the left mouse button of the viewport can control the rotation of the graph, and click to cancel the rotation will return to normal.
+• Rotate:After clicking the rotation, the left mouse button of the viewport can control the rotation of the graph, and click to cancel the rotation will return to normal.

-• Translation:After clicking to translate, the left mouse button in the viewport can control the movement of the graphics, and clicking to cancel the translation will return to normal.
+• Pan:After clicking to pan, the left mouse button in the viewport can control the movement of the graphics, and clicking to cancel the pan will return to normal.

-• Recent command:Record the last 3 operation commands in the current document, click to open the command again (This item is not displayed when the command operation is not executed).
+• Recent commands List:Record the last 3 operation commands in the current document, click to open the command again (This item is not displayed when the command operation is not executed).

 Right-click on the datum plane to bring up a list of shortcut functions, as follows: